 Hip Pain: Greater Trochanteric Pain Syndrome

-Greater Trochanteric Pain Syndrome or gluteal tendinopathy is a common hip disorder that causes discomfort along the iliotibial band (ITB) or lateral hip pain.
+Greater Trochanteric Pain Syndrome or gluteal tendinopathy is a common hip disorder that causes discomfort along with the iliotibial band (ITB) or lateral hip pain.
 The lateral hip pain and tenderness from a Greater Trochanteric Pain Syndrome often develop gradually.
 However, there are cases in which the pain develops acutely from a traumatic event.
 Greater Trochanteric Pain Syndrome (GTPS), affects about two out of every 1000, making it the most common hip problem.
 It impacts females more often than males and has a higher level of prevalence.
-Those at risk of developing this disorder are the obese, arthritic and existing back pain patients.
+Those at risk of developing this disorder are obese, arthritic, and existing back pain patients.

 Because the Greater Trochanteric Pain Syndrome is a relatively long-term, most clinicians have started to use its acronym, GTPS.
 Therefore, we will use this abbreviation throughout this article to mean the same.
 This article will provide you with information and holistic non-surgical treatment options that repairs the root-causes of the GTPS condition that affects the iliotibial band (ITB).

-What Does the Term GTPS or Gluteal Tendinopathy Mean?
+What Does The Term GTPS Or Gluteal Tendinopathy Mean?

-As mentioned, the term, GTPS means Greater Trochanteric Pain Syndrome or gluteal tendinopathy.
-GTPS is an all-encompassing term descriptive of hip disorder at or near the greater trochanter, including the iliotibial band (ITB). in other words, it is a condition that has resulted in a gluteal tendinopathy.
-In short while, we will elaborate more on the need for this new term, GTPS.
+As mentioned, the term, GTPS, means Greater Trochanteric Pain Syndrome or gluteal tendinopathy.
+GTPS is an all-encompassing term descriptive of hip disorder at or near the greater trochanter, including the iliotibial band (ITB).
+In other words, it is a condition that has resulted in gluteal tendinopathy.
+In a short while, we will elaborate more on the need for this new term, GTPS.
 But, first, let’s address the greater trochanter and its importance.

 The greater trochanter is the bony prominence along the side of the hip.
 It serves as an attachment point for the tendons of muscles from the spine, buttocks, hip, and leg.
 In other words, there are several tendons and even muscles that traverse near or in proximity to the greater trochanter.
-Therefore, the clinical significance of the greater trochanter is undoubtedly important to the recovery of back pain, hip pain, leg pain, slipped disc and even scoliosis patients.
+Therefore, the clinical significance of the greater trochanter is undoubtedly vital to the recovery of back pain, hip pain, leg pain, slipped disc, and even scoliosis patients.

 GTPS is a confluence of disorders that impact the lateral hip and the iliotibial (ITB).
 One of which is the greater trochanteric bursitis.
-In fact, GTPS is a new term that replaced the traditional trochanteric bursitis term.
+GTPS is a new term that replaced the traditional trochanteric bursitis term.
 The shit towards GTPS terms denotes the significance of the greater trochanter.
 Also, many issues and conditions can cause swelling, pain, and tenderness in the lateral or side of the hip joint.
 Thus, the need for this new, all-encompassing term for lateral hip pain.

 As mentioned, the previous term for lateral hip pain and GTPS was “trochanteric bursitis.”
 Yes, both conditions are inflammatory processes present in the bursa of the greater trochanter.
 But, the hip has several bursae and structures that cause lateral hip pain or tenderness.
 That’s the primary reason for the term of Greater Trochanteric Pain Syndrome or GTPS.
 It covers the variability present in symptoms while acknowledging the many other possible causes.
 They include but are not limited to muscle pain, muscle tears, and iliotibial band pain, also known as ITB.

 As the name applies, the greater trochanteric bursa is situated directly above, the greater trochanter.
 It provides protection and cushioning of the muscular tendons that attach to the greater trochanter.
-Trochanteric bursitis has many causes including trauma, repetitive motions and most important is pinched nerves resulting in chronic muscular spasms of muscles that have tendentious attachments to the greater trochanter.
+Trochanteric bursitis has many causes, including trauma, repetitive motions, and most important is pinched nerves resulting in chronic muscular spasms of muscles that have tendentious attachments to the greater trochanter.

-Can the Trochanteric Syndrome like GTPS Come from the Spine or be Caused by Sciatica?
+Can The Trochanteric Syndrome like GTPS Come From The Spine Or Be Caused By Sciatica?

 The short answer is a definite YES!
-Spinal issues such as a slipped disc (slip-disc) cause nerve irritation.
+Spinal issues, such as a slipped disc (slip-disc), cause nerve irritation.
 Nerve irritation is the result of impingement syndromes.
 An impingement syndrome compresses the nerve.
-The exiting spinal nerves, traversing spinal nerve or the Thecal Sac (distal spinal cord) are all susceptible.
+The exiting spinal nerves, traversing spinal nerve, or the Thecal Sac (distal spinal cord) are all susceptible.

-So, avoid the inexperienced or the clinically challenged, visit one of our centers for accurate diagnosis and best of the holistic treatments of hip pain, back pain and of course Greater Trochanteric Pain Syndrome (GTPS).
+So, avoid the inexperienced or the clinically challenged, visit one of our centers for accurate diagnosis and best of the holistic treatments of hip pain, back pain, and of course, Greater Trochanteric Pain Syndrome (GTPS).

-Bursitis: A Common Cause of Greater Trochanteric Pain (GTPS)
+Bursitis: A Common Cause Of Greater Trochanteric Pain (GTPS)